6 Simple Ways to Bond With the New Baby in Your Life

-Bonding with a new baby can be one of the most rewarding aspects of infant care, but how do you do it?
+Bonding with a new baby can be one of the most rewarding aspects of infant care—whether you gave birth, worked with a surrogate, adopted or are showing up in another important role.
+But how do you actually build that bond?

 According to KidsHealth, most infants bond immediately.
-The same is true for most birthing parents.
-The process may take more time for grandparents, aunts, uncles and close friends, but happens naturally with regular, open, loving contact—and it’s essential to baby’s healthy development.
+For many birthing parents, this happens right away.
+Bonding can also build gradually—and that’s totally normal, whether you’re parenting by birth or adoption.
+The process may take more time for grandparents, aunts, uncles and close friends, but happens naturally with regular, open, loving contact—and it’s essential to a baby's healthy development.

 “The first three months after birth is the period when your baby learns that their world is a safe place where they are loved and comforted, and where their needs are met,” says Dr. Joy Hong, pediatrician with ProHealth Physicians in Connecticut.
 “This period of secure attachment is the foundation for healthy social, emotional and physical growth.”

-Bonding usually doesn’t require many instructions, but these tips can help you seal a loving connection with the new 0-3 month old in your life, whatever your role.
+Whether you met baby the moment they were born or a little later on, the time you spend together—cuddling, talking, playing—is what builds your bond.
+It usually doesn’t require many instructions, but these tips can help you seal a loving connection with the new baby in your life, whatever your role.
 You’ll also find activities and ideas to make the most of your visits, whether in person or on FaceTime.

 Babies want to be touched and held from the moment they’re born.
 It’s the closest thing to the intimacy of the womb and baby’s primary way of connecting with the world until their other senses are more developed.